binnes/esp8266Workshop/docs/mosquitto/TOPIC.md

 ## Enabling topic access control

-To enable access control you simply configure a file to contain the access control definitions in the Mosquitto configuration file:
+To enable access control you simply configure a file to contain the access control definitions in the Mosquitto configuration file : **config/mosquitto.conf**:

 ```text
 acl_file /mosquitto/config/acl.cfg